25 Hour Day By D.I. Jolly

 If you were offered a potion that would make all your wildest dreams come true, but at the end of an hour you’d die, would you take it?
 Would you drink it?
 Or would you just let life keep ticking over, come what may?

 For Walter, it wasn’t a hard question to answer.
 He hated his life and everything about it.
 Mid-40s, badly divorced, living on the wrong side of town, working a job he hated, for people he hated, with people he hated.
 His only respite was the dive bar he drank in on Thursday nights when they had a live jazz singer and the whiskey was half price.
 Neither the singer nor the whiskey were any good, but in combination, it made for an easy escape.

-The bar was tucked away under a railway station down a little alleyway, and it wasn’t uncommon to be offered an array of things on your way home at the end of the night.
+The bar was tucked away under a railway station down a little alleyway, and it wasn’t uncommon to be offered an array of things on your way home.
 So, Walter didn’t think twice when a man in a suit and tie leaned out of the darkness towards him.
 It had been a particularly bad day at work so he was a little drunker than usual, which was why when the man said his name, Walter stopped to look at him, instead of running for it.

 “What did you just say?”

 “How?
 Hey, who are you?”

 “I am a humble salesman, and I know a great deal many things.”

 The man smiled and for just a moment, Walter felt much drunker than he was, which made the man laugh.
 Something about him made Walter want to listen to what he had to say but at the same time, he felt very much in danger.
 The man’s smile persisted and he said.

 “What if I could offer you the best time of your life?”

 “I’d say I’m flattered but not that way inclined.”